1. Cancellation for Microteaching Sessions

 If you must cancel, please do so three (3) business days prior to the workshop to allow TATP staff to offer the space to another student.

 Removal from eligibility for registration of Microteaching may cause serious disruption in your ability to complete the AUTP certificate.
 Individuals who are not allowed to register for Microteaching may only request one in-class teaching observation.
-Completion may then require the writing of a scholarly paper to fulfill the practicum component of the certificate.

 2. Preparation for Microteaching Sessions